mattsteeldue/vforth/README.md

 DISCiPLE version
 ----------------
 It uses both disks: unit #1 for MGT system and Forth itself and unit #2 for data storage to offer 1560 Blocks / Screens (780 KBytes).
-Again, better use an emulator such as Fuse.
+Again, Fuse emulator works fine.

 To spare some time you can specify the suitable switches

+start fuse.exe ^
-    --disciple
+    --disciple ^
     --discipledisk Forth1.IMG

+To start v-Forth system, you have to load the "run" Basic loader, usually  LOAD P6  would be fine.
-I'm not aware of a switch Fuse provides to insert the second floppy disk image at start-up, and you have to select Forth2.IMG via usual menu bar.
+But, I'm not aware of a switch Fuse provides to insert the second floppy disk image at start-up, and you have to select Forth2.IMG via usual Menu bar.

-To start v-Forth system, you have to load the "run" Basic loader, usually  LOAD P6  would suffice.
+If you don't insert the second disk image you'll get an error message "NO DISK in drive".

 History
 -------

+__v-Forth 1.6__

+__build 20240321 - Matteo Vitturi, 1990-2024__

+Back-porting to 48/128 KB from v-Forth 1.6 - Sinclair ZX Spectrum Next Version.

 __v-Forth 1.52m__